nz-trust-framework/DISTF-reference-architecture/ARF.md

 >
 >Removing support for older or more-affordable handsets that don't support biometric authenticators could deepen digital exclusion, yet devices restricted to knowledge-based authenticators cannot give relying parties the same confidence that the person authorising a remote presentation is the genuine user.

 [^1]: Technically, these devices also support possession factor authenticators in the form of passkeys and other stored cryptographic keys.
-However, given access to these is generally restricted behind a biometric or knowledge factor authenticator, these authenticators aren't as relevant.
+However, access to these possession based authenticators is generally further restricted behind a biometric or knowledge factor authenticator making purely possession based authenticators less relevant in this context.

 #### 3.5.1.2 Passkeys